milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 }

 ```
-and modify header element styles a little :
+And modify header element styles a little.

 ```
 h1 {